LidiaMorejudo/spanresources/README.md

 Below is a list of the languages, frameworks, and tools used in building the Spanish Resources website.

+Frontend
+HTML5 – Used to define the structure and layout of the web pages.

+CSS3 – Applied for styling and enhancing the visual presentation of the site.

+JavaScript – Used sparingly to add dynamic behavior and enhance user interaction where necessary.

+Bootstrap 5 – A responsive front-end framework used to streamline layout design and UI components.

+Flowbite – Provided a collection of accessible SVG icons used throughout the UI.

+Roboto (Google Fonts) – The primary typeface for headings and interactive elements, enhancing readability and focus.

+ImgBB – A third-party platform used to host and manage images for blog articles.

+CKEditor – An embedded rich text editor integrated for creating and formatting blog posts.

 Backend
 Python – The core programming language used to handle all server-side logic.